Demand for Dutch Mortgages surges in COVID-19 pandemic, limited use of payment holidays

 Download the full Dynamic Credit Quarterly Update 2020-Q2 or sign up to receive the next update by e-mail.

-Dutch housing market stirs as Dutch Mortgage demand surges in light of COVID-19 pandemic, causing mortgage providers to react.
+Dutch mortgage market stirs as Dutch Mortgage demand surges in light of COVID-19 pandemic, causing mortgage providers to react.
 Use of payment holidays supporting borrowers in financial hardship remains limited.

 The Dutch government supported the economy by introducing new measures and expanding existing measures.
 Some were focussed on supporting credit and lending, others on employment and business continuity.
 Additionally, mortgage providers supported borrowers in temporary financial distress caused by the COVID-19 pandemic by not initiating forced foreclosures and by allowing payment holidays.
 On average, only 0.6% of Dutch mortgages received payment holidays, a very limited amount relative to other European countries.